guybedford/hbs/README.md

 });
 ```

+### Block helpers:

-You can even use block helpers.
+You can even import and use block helpers!
 ```
 {{#@helpers/include.helper title="Lobby" url="http://google.com/" }}{{> ./tiny-link.partial }}{{/helpers/include.helper}}
 ```

-### Block helpers:

 Here is how to create a block helper:
 Path: `js/helpers/include.helper.js`